 Separate your sources of money and cards, and always have a back up.

-I seriously can’t emphasise this tip enough, it is one of the easiest and simplest ways to minimise any damage if the worst does happen yet so many travellers still don’t do it!
+I seriously can’t emphasize this tip enough, it is one of the easiest and simplest ways to minimise any damage if the worst does happen yet so many travellers still don’t do it!

 All you have to do is have numerous stashes of money and card throughout your person and your pack, and keep your cards separate from your cash.
 Basically speaking, don’t put all your eggs in one basket.